 It should be realized that even though a minimal deviation from the usual practices is acceptable, excessive tailoring of a process that has already been defined (based on frequency & scope) can lead to issues being faced such as team fatigue.

-For instance, if you constantly change the overall duration of the Sprints along with changing the location of daily Scrums or even alter the meeting frequency – all these alterations can directly affect the performance of the entire team.
+For instance, if you constantly change the overall duration of the Sprints, change the location of daily Scrums, or even alter the meeting frequency, all these alterations can directly affect the entire team's performance.

-While some of the changes might look insignificant at surface level, the Scrum team members can begin losing confidence in the overall ability of the team to execute the project because of the needless distractions introduced by the Scrum Master.
+While some of the changes might look insignificant at the surface level, the Scrum team members can begin to lose confidence in the team's overall ability to execute the project because of the needless distractions introduced by the Scrum Master.

 2. Being Complacent With The Status Quo

-Contrasting to the earlier mentioned anti-pattern, if a Scrum Master doesn’t like changes and wants to avoid alterations at all costs, then it can also create problems for the Scrum Team.
-Such a stance will lead to complacency with the team members.
-The main key here is to maintain a balance between the frequency & magnitude of the improvement ideas that are being implemented.
+Contrasting to the earlier mentioned anti-pattern, if a Scrum Master doesn’t like changes and wants to avoid alterations at all costs, this can also create problems for the Scrum Team.
+Such a stance will lead to complacency among team members.
+The main key here is to maintain a balance between the frequency and magnitude of the improvement ideas that are being implemented.

 3. Proceeds To Solve Problems For The Team

 More often than not, Scrum Masters tend to take up issues or problems that the Scrum Team themselves should be vowing to solve, which can be counterproductive in the long-run.
-This is because it sets a bad precedent for the team to pass off problems to the Scrum Master instead of trying to resolve them on their own.
+This is because it sets a bad precedent for the team to pass off problems to the Scrum Master instead of trying to resolve them independently.

 When the team solves problems themselves, it helps the team members to learn from the experience and thereby improve upon their working procedures.
 But, if the Scrum Master overtakes all of these issues that the team is facing and doesn’t let them solve their problems, then it can negatively affect the team’s problem-solving capabilities.